I’m not always the biggest fan of white chocolate, but there’s something about this white chocolate frosting recipe that’s absolutely delicious.

 - Stir until smooth, then set aside to cool for about 10 minutes.
 If you have any bits of chocolate left unmelted, heat in additional 10 second increments and stir until the mixture is smooth.

-- In the bowl of a stand mixer or a separate large bowl, beat the room temperature butter on a low speed for 30 seconds with a paddle attachment or hand mixer until smooth.
+- In the bowl of a stand mixer or a separate large bowl, beat 2 cups of room temperature butter on a low speed for 30 seconds with a paddle attachment or hand mixer until smooth.

-- Add in the vanilla extract and salt.
+- Add in 1 Tbsp vanilla extract and 1/2 tsp salt.
 Beat on low until combined.